garybake/blog/content/2016_08_02_wemos-oled-shield.md

 Tags: esp8266, micropython, oled
 Category: esp8266
 Slug: wemos-oled-shield
+Summary: With micropython and the D1 mini, I show how to generate images in an OLED screen.

 I was going to write about setting up a server with the D1 but got overexcited about the OLED screen so I'm doing that first.